 Warwickshire’s empowerment and co-production service

-This service supports people with learning disabilities and autism to have a say in how they live their lives and also the services they access – spreading influence and opportunity across the county.
+This service supports people with a disability, learning disability or autism to have a say in how they live their lives and also the services they access – spreading influence and opportunity across the county.

 Walks and Talks